GrigoreMihai/docs-gitbook-cmp/docs/user-management/creating-a-new-user.md

 ### Bulk Editing

 To perform bulk updates on users in your organization, check the boxes next to the users you'd like to update then select the _Edit_ button.

 A _Bulk Update Users_ modal dialog will appear, allowing you to make your changes.
-This actopm canupdate multiple users' job function, role, and notifications.
+This action can update multiple users' job function, role, and notifications.

 Once you've made your desired changes, select the _UPDATE_ button to confirm them.